 You may take advantage of one or both of these programs.
 See example.

-This will depend on your personal situation, and the eligibility rules as described inside this brochure.
+This will depend on your personal situation, and the eligibility rules.
 The table below shows some of the key differences between the two ways you may use service credit.

 |Out-of-State Service Credit Program||Public Education Experience Program|

 |No limit to how much out-of-state service credit you may use||You may purchase up to seven years of service credit|

 |Service credit must be earned in an out-of-state public retirement system that covers teachers||Service credit must be earned as a teacher in a public school in another U.S. state or with the U.S. federal government and covered by a retirement or pension system|